-If you are a DFP publisher running either AdSense or AdX and you have been paying attention, then you probably already use Dynamic Allocation to increase your earnings.
+If you are a Google Ad Manager publisher running either AdSense or AdX and you have been paying attention, then you probably already use Dynamic Allocation to increase your earnings.
 If not, read “Why dynamic allocation makes DFP so good” now, then come back and read this after for the detail afterwards.
 If you are using dynamic allocation then you have probably at some point wondered whether you are setting your CPM rates correctly.

 Why do we need to set CPM rates?

 Dynamic allocation gives AdSense (or AdX) the chance to win an impression from another source if it can beat what that source would pay.
-DFP does this by checking the best price that AdSense will pay for any impression and comparing it with the CPM rate of line item that would otherwise have won.
+Google Ad Manager does this by checking the best price that AdSense will pay for any impression and comparing it with the CPM rate of line item that would otherwise have won.
 If the CPM rate is set too low you could miss out on a potentially higher bid.
 If it is set too high you might sell the impression for less than you were already offered.

 This sort of simple pricing works well if you are selling impressions on a direct deal but rarely holds up to the complexities of real-world network deals.